derekmc/econ/content/20201110-superbonds.md

 This means, that, as your credit score goes down, you have to pay back less.
-Investors determine your credit score both by trading to purchase newly issued tokens when you want to raise more capital, and by bidding on your stream of based currency repayments with matured tokens.
+Investors determine your credit score both by trading to purchase newly issued tokens when you want to raise more capital, and by bidding on your stream of base currency repayments with matured tokens.
 To allow for some flexibility, you can allow investors to "cash out" to your virtual tokens early, based on how long they waited.
 If they wait to half the maturity, they only get 50% out.
 If they wait 90% of the time, they get 90% of the mature amount out.
 Because they are cashing out to get your